fastify/avvio/README.md

 The callback changes basing on the parameters your are giving:
 1. If one parameter is given to the callback, that parameter will be the `error` object.
 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
-3. If three parameters are given to the callback, the first will be the `error` object, the second will be the `context` and the third the `done` callback.
+3. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` and the third the `done` callback.

 ```js
 const server = {}